|

 in protected containers, automatic fire suppression system, an

+overpressure NBC system, and more.
 Unique among the main battle tanks of the world,

 the Merkava design features a front-mounted power pack, which presents